-Among those things, the UDM can work as the center of a robust mesh and security system when supported UniFi hardware units, such as the BeaconHD, jump into the mix.
+The UDM can work as the center of a robust mesh and security system when supported UniFi hardware units, such as the BeaconHD, jump into the mix.
 But that's a topic of a different review.
 This time around, I looked at it as a single-unit Wi-Fi solution.
 And there's already so much to unpack.

 Here's my quick take.
 Like most things, the UniFi Dream Machine is not perfect.
 But it has more than enough for anyone wanting a total and complete Wi-Fi solution to look past whatever minor shortcomings it might have, including the semi-beta state and the relatively hefty price of $300.

 Ubiquiti: UniFi vs. AmpliFi

 UniFi and AmpliFi are two major networking product lines from Ubiquiti.
 They serve two demographics and have different architectures.